lbernail/vagrant-puppet/README.md

 *This will only give a notice: Default class for unknown node (from default node in site.pp).
 Puppetboard now shows 2 hosts*
 6. Change site.pp, add profile to websrv node,....

+### Support for hiera-gpg
+This setup includes hiera-gpg

+- During the bootstrap the hiera-gpg gem is installed and the hiera.yaml is configured to support the gpg backend
+- Keyrings are also copied to /root/.gnupg and /var/lib/puppet/.gnupg to be used both with puppet apply and puppet agent
+- The hieradata on github refered to in the r10k configuration contains an encrypted gpg file (common.gpg) with this content: "common::message::gpg: 'Hello GPG'"
+- This content is displayed when an unknown node contacts the master (see the default node in site.pp, step 5 above)